mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Name Location Bases Statistics Trade Codes Travel Code Allegiance Gas Giants 769-422 0240 E754401-8 Ni G 875-496 0834 S E888421-7 Ni A 876-574 0140 E687200-3 Lo Ga G 975-452 0840 E100316-9 Lo Va G Andor 0236 C695735-9 Ag R Imperium G Candory 0336 C593634-8 Ni R Imperium Emape 0133 N B564500-B Ag Ni A Imperium G Froin 0539 C535225-9 Lo Imperium G Gohature 0632 S C754766-7 Ag Imperium G Gothe 0332 E42159B-7 Ni Po A Imperium Iderati 0732 N A887798-C Ag Ga Ri Imperium G Jinx 0440 D100133-7 Lo Va A G Jone 0433 N B792785-9 A Imperium Karin 0534 N S A767768-C Ag Ga Ri A Imperium Lakou 0638 E779454-7 Ni A Imperium G Mewey 0838 D786799-5 Ag Ga Ri G Mirriam 0333 N W B9998A6-A A Imperium G Ochecate 0837 E747569-7 Ag Ni Penelope 0533 C560642-4 De Ni Ri Imperium G Quhaiathat 0637 C31479B-9 Ic A Imperium Ralhe 0731 E424574-8 Ni G Raweh 0139 N B430300-B De Lo Po A Imperium Saxe 0231 EAA5543-8 Fl Ni Tondoul 0739 E5136A7-7 Ic Na Ni G Ucella 0532 D574654-7 Ag Ni Wonderay 0340 E88A47A-4 Ni Wa Wonstar 0538 N B555741-7 Ag A Imperium
 ![[BtC-FiveSistersSubsector.jpg]]
 FROIN Froin is an essentially insignificant world, except that it is the site of Imperial Research Station Zeta.
 The permanent population of the planet is housed almost exclusively in a small town surrounding the starport, which sees a little through traffic headed out to spinward-coreward.
 Most residents work in support industries for the port, which also employs a couple of hundred non-resident personnel at any given time.
-The research installation is located 100 or so kilometres away; a short hop by shuttle or starship but enough to prevent casual intrusions.
+The research installation is located 100 or so kilometers away; a short hop by shuttle or starship but enough to prevent casual intrusions.
 A ship approaching the station would be sufficiently off course that its crew could not claim an honest mistake and, since the area around the research station is restricted to authorized vessels only, such an intruder would risk being fired upon by the installation’s defences.
 This has happened from time-to-time, although there are no records of anything but warning shots.

 Exactly what goes on at the research station is not common knowledge but it is guarded by a detachment of Imperial Marines and ringed with missile launchers dug into the bedrock.
 Navy ships routinely call there; usually auxiliaries but occasionally a heavily escorted transport.